 Improves your Problem Solving Skills

 Similar to completing a crossword puzzle or a game of chess, engaging in small talk can improve your brain.
 A study conducted by the University of Michigan suggests engaging in small talk can make you smarter.
 Friendly and social interaction induces the people involved in the conversation to read each other’s minds, which forces and shapes the development of mentality.
 Therefore, it’ll challenge your brain, and your eyes to new perspectives and experiences.
 You can always use newly discovered experiences and perspectives in more conversations.
 Click here for the University of Michigan’s complete study, click here.

 Boosts self confidence

 To continue, small talk requires you to pay attention to what’s being said to you and vice versa.
 It’s always important to make sure the conversation has smooth transitions and it’s not one sided.
-People love when people are confident and respectful enough to engage in a conversation.
+For instance, people love when otherse are confident and respectful enough to engage in a conversation.
 With this gesture, you will seem confident, professional, and well adjusted.
 Who knows, you may meet the love of your life by engaging in small talk!

 With these 3 reasons, you should be able to conquer any conversation with someone you know (or don’t know).
-Therefore, practice different techniques, such as, eye contact, sharing a common experience, or actively listening, during your conversations.
+So, practice different techniques, including, eye contact, sharing a common experience, and actively listening.
 If you’re a bit short on self-confidence, don’t worry!
 Click here for psychiatrist, executive coach and Forbes contributor Steven Berglas wise advice.
 Don’t sell yourself short, and give it a go!